Quality Improvement and Patient Safety Leadership Program

 Beginning in October, the program covers 10 days of classroom-based activity, in 6 modules approximately 6 weeks apart.
+In conjunction with attending class days for the program, participants are required to complete a Quality Improvement project.
 The program concludes on the 10th day with a final presentation day.

 How to Register

 Candidates for this program may be nominated by CEOs, Chiefs of Staff, and medical department heads of hospitals.
-They may also choose to self-nominate and should contact Brianna at email@example.comOttawa.ca for a registration form.
+They may also choose to self-nominate.
+If you have any questions regarding your eligibility please contact Elissa at firstname.lastname@example.orgOttawa.ca.

 Who Should Attend